FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 ## Provisioning is Unauthenticated

-We note that this specification allows for unauthenticated supplicants to obtain network access, however limited.
+We note that this specification allows for unauthenticated EAP peers to obtain network access, however limited.
 As with any unauthenticated process, it can be abused.
 Implementations should take care to limit the use of the provisioning network.